grundkurs-git/.github/README.md

 ### Reflection:

-1. How does a personalized `README.md` benefit your GitHub profile?
-2. Describe the significance of forking in collaborative projects.
+1. Describe the significance of forking in collaborative projects.
-3. What is the purpose of a Pull Request and how does it facilitate collaboration?
+2. What is the purpose of a Pull Request and how does it facilitate collaboration?

 Give yourself a pat on the back! 🌟 These foundational steps are your gateway to a world of collaborative coding and open-source contributions.
 Keep up the momentum!